otoolep/go-httpd/README.md

 ## CircleCI integration
 [CircleCI](http://www.circleci.com) supports Go testing without any extra work on your part.
 The example `yml` file included in this repository shows how to instruct CircleCI to check for for formatting and linting issues, as well as run your code through Go's race detection system.

+## Go Programming References
+Be sure to check out the following references:
+* The standard docs.
+You really don't need much else.
+* Effective Go.
+You should read this when you first start programming in Go, and then read it again 3 months later.
+And then read it again 6 months later.